munificent/craftinginterpreters/book/calls-and-functions.md

 ^code return-statement

-The return value is optional, so the parser looks for a semicolon token to tell if a value was provided.
+The return value expression is optional, so the parser looks for a semicolon token to tell if a value was provided.
 If there is no return value, the statement implicitly returns `nil`.
-We implement that by emitting an `OP_NIL` instruction.
-Otherwise, we compile the return value expression.
-In either case, we end with an `OP_RETURN` instruction.
+We implement that by calling `emitReturn()`, which implicitly emits an `OP_NIL` instruction.
+Otherwise, we compile the return value expression and return it with an `OP_RETURN` instruction.

 This is the same `OP_RETURN` instruction we've already implemented -- we don't need any new runtime code.
 This is quite a difference from jlox.
 There, we had